meera-m-t/classification-COVID-19_Radiography_Dataset/README.md

 ```

 ## Install
 We used python 3.8 to run this code.
-TO install all requirements via pip:
+To install all requirements via pip:

 ```bash
 $ pip install -r requirements.txt